gamesmiths-guild/forge-godot/addons/forge/README.md

 3. Back in the Godot editor, build your project by clicking `Build` in the top-right corner of the script editor.
 4. Enable **Forge Gameplay System** in `Project > Project Settings > Plugins`.

-## Quick Start
+## Getting Started

-Refer to the [Quick Start Guide](https://github.com/gamesmiths-guild/forge-godot/blob/main/docs/quick-start.md) to set up your project and start using Forge in minutes.

-If you'd like to see sample scenes demonstrating the system in action, you can clone the repository directly and explore the examples included in the `examples` folder.
+- See the [Quick Start Guide](https://github.com/gamesmiths-guild/forge-godot/blob/main/docs/quick-start.md) for a basic setup.
+- Explore [sample scenes](https://github.com/gamesmiths-guild/forge-godot/tree/main/examples) by cloning the full repo.

 ## Documentation

-For detailed documentation, examples, and advanced usage, visit the [Forge for Godot repository](https://github.com/gamesmiths-guild/forge-godot).
+Full documentation, examples, and advanced usage are available in the [Forge for Godot GitHub repository](https://github.com/gamesmiths-guild/forge-godot).
+For technical details about core systems, see the [Forge Gameplay System documentation](https://github.com/gamesmiths-guild/forge/blob/main/docs/README.md).

 ## License

-This plugin is licensed under the terms of the [Forge Gameplay System](https://github.com/gamesmiths-guild/forge) license.
+This plugin is licensed under the same terms as the core [Forge Gameplay System](https://github.com/gamesmiths-guild/forge).